lemmack/lemmack.github.io/content/posts/therapeutic-trembling-to-release-trauma.md

 **Contraindications**: These modalities are not universally appropriate.
 Reported contraindications include pregnancy, epilepsy, recent surgery, active psychosis, and unstable cardiovascular conditions.
 For WBV specifically, pacemakers represent a concern.

 **Evidence limitations**: Most studies remain small, often lack active control conditions, and follow-up periods are typically brief.
 The field awaits larger-scale trials comparing these approaches directly against established treatments.
+The Brom et al. study explicitly concludes that "further research is needed to understand who shall benefit most from this treatment modality."
+No published studies have systematically examined predictors of differential response across somatic modalities, leaving clinicians without guidance on matching patients to approaches.

 # Preliminary Synthesis